CrossRef/event-data-event-bus/README.md

  - serve as a fan-out for the various services that DataCite and Crossref want to operate
  - updating the archive in exceptional circumstances

-All access to the service is authenticated.
+All access to the service is authenticated, so it is not available to the public.

 The Event Data Bus also serves as a development and integration target for users writing agents.
-It is available as a Docker container and also a plain Leiningen Clojure project.
+It is available as a Docker container.

 ## Design